Musée Rodin (Rodin Art Museum)

 Rodin's sculptures are the work of an artist who chose to defy the norms of his time.
 Among the works of his youth, Man with a Broken Nose appears out of step with contemporary aesthetic norms, while The Age of Bronze rejects contemporary mechanisms of physical expression.
 This absence of artifice, like the nudity of The Thinker or Adam and Eve guarantees the timelessness of Rodin's works.

 The artist also stands out by the monumental aspect of some of his works: Balzac, The Burghers of Calais or the impressive, unfinished The Gates of Hell, which contains many elements representing the major works of Rodin (The Thinker, Ugolino, The Kiss or the Three Shades).

 Around 1884, Camille Claudel started working in Rodin's workshop.
 Claudel became a source of inspiration, his model, his confidante and lover.
 She never lived with Rodin, who was reluctant to end his 20-year relationship with Rose Beuret.
 Knowledge of the affair agitated her family, especially her mother, who already detested her for not being a male child (who would have replaced her first-born male infant) and never agreed with Claudel's involvement in the arts.
 As a consequence, she left the family house.
 In 1892, after an abortion, Claudel ended the intimate aspect of her relationship with Rodin, although they saw each other regularly until 1898

 Marquette and fruit towers

 After visiting the Museum of Rodin Art, you can relax at the café in the museum, and you can buy souvenirs at the souvenir shop.
-In addition, the art museum is close to the Paris Tower and the Winery.
+This art museum is in a great location, close to the Paris Tower and the Winery.

 Take a look at the map-O'Bon Paris Map